-We used the same planning materiality reported in our External Audit Plan 2014/15, presented to you in March, 2015
+At the year end, we revised our planning materiality reported in our External Audit Plan 2015/16, presented to you in March, 2016.

-Materiality for the Authority's accounts was set at £16.5m which equates to around 2 percent of gross expenditure.
+Due to the final outturn in the accounts, with an increase in the County Fund balance, we increased materiality for the Authority's accounts from £8.5m to £9.8m.
+Our revised materiality equates to around 1 percent of gross expenditure.
 We design our procedures to detect errors in specific accounts at a lower level of precision.